WilliamVannuffelen/tse/readme.md

 There are three ways to pass values for the target timesheet entry:

 - global defaults from the config file. default path: `./config/config.yaml`
-- defaults sourced by keyword matching. default path `./keywords/keywords.json`
+- values sourced by keyword matching. default path `./keywords/keywords.json`
 - commandline flags

 These are overridden in reverse order.
 I.e. a commandline value will override a keyword value which will override a global default value.